Willy Falcon

-Augusto Guillermo "Willy" Falcon is a former drug kingpin who, along with his partner Sal Magluta, operated one of the most significant cocaine trafficking organizations in South Florida history.
+Augusto Guillermo "Willy" Falcon (born September 1, 1955) is a former drug kingpin who, along with his partner Sal Magluta, operated one of the most significant cocaine trafficking organizations in South Florida history.

 Biography

 Speedboat racing

-Falcon was a speedboat racing champion in the 1980's.
+Falcon was a speedboat racing champion in the 1980s.

 1996 trial

-Magluta, along with his partner Falcon, was indicted by a federal grand jury in April 1991 for a plethora of drug trafficking crimes, including operating a continuing criminal enterprise accused of importing and distributing over 75 tons of cocaine.
+Magluta, along with his partner, Falcon was indicted by a federal grand jury in April 1991 for a plethora of drug trafficking crimes, including operating a continuing criminal enterprise accused of importing and distributing over 75 tons of cocaine.
 Falcon was represented by Albert Krieger, Susan Van Dusen, and D. Robert "Bobby" Wells.
 His partner Magluta was represented by Roy Black, Martin Weinberg, and Richard Martinez (Magluta's brother in law).
 Both Magluta and Falcon were found not guilty after a lengthy trial before Judge Federico Moreno.

 Gun conviction

 In 1997 he was convicted for illegal possession of a firearm.

 Juror bribery

 Following the 1996 trial, the United States Attorney's Office directed an investigation into Magluta and Falcon's finances that ultimately revealed that members of their jury - including the jury foreman - had been bribed.
 Magluta, Falcon, several of the jurors, their associates and even some of their lawyers were ultimately charged with various criminal offenses arising from the conduct.